EF(X) Orientations: A Parameterized Complexity Perspective: Introduction

 {\EFo} is arguably a very natural, understudied problem and our results, apart from being interesting in their own right, additionally pave the way to advance the state-of-the-art for the closely related, and better understood, {\EFXo} problem.
 In particular, in \cref{subsec:EF->EFX} we present a reduction from {\EFo} to {\EFXo} that allows us to transfer most hardness results of \cref{subsec:EF:hardness} to the latter.
-Consequently, we obtain NP-hardness for simple graphs of vertex cover number~$4$ and multigraphs of~$4$ vertices, improving upon the hardness by \cite{ijcai/DeligkasEGK25} for constants~$8$ and~$10$ respectively.
-More importantly, we obtain a $n^{o(\vc / \log \vc)}$ ETH-based lower bound for simple symmetric instances with polynomially-bounded weights.
+Consequently, we obtain NP-hardness for simple graphs of vertex cover number~$4$ and multigraphs of~$4$ vertices, improving upon the hardness results of Deligkas et al.~\cite{ijcai/DeligkasEGK25} for constants~$8$ and~$10$ respectively, as well as a hardness result by Afshinmehr et al.~\cite{AfshinmehrDKMR25} for multigraphs with~$8$ vertices.
+More importantly, we obtain a $n^{o(\vc)}$ ETH-based lower bound for simple symmetric instances with polynomially-bounded weights.
 As a matter of fact, in \cref{subsec:EFXo:tw} we yet again employ DP and obtain an $(n+m)^{\bO(\tw)}$ algorithm, this time for the {\EFXmc} problem; once again, our algorithm works for multigraphs and non-symmetric valuations.
-Since this almost matches the aforementioned lower bound (up to a log-factor), we make progress towards settling the open question of \cite{ijcai/DeligkasEGK25} on the complexity of {\EFXo} for instances with polynomially-bounded weights and small vertex cover, and paint an almost complete picture on the parameterized complexity of {\EFXo} parameterized by treewidth, arguably the most well-studied structural parameter.
+Since this matches the aforementioned lower bound, we settle the open question of Deligkas et al.~\cite{ijcai/DeligkasEGK25} on the complexity of {\EFXo} for instances with polynomially-bounded weights and small vertex cover, and paint a complete picture on the parameterized complexity of {\EFXo} parameterized by treewidth, arguably the most well-studied structural parameter.

-See \cref{table:algo,table:hardness} for a summary of our algorithms and hardness results respectively.
+We refer to \cref{table:algo,table:hardness} for a summary of our algorithms and hardness results respectively.

 {\arrayrulecolor{black!30} \arrayrulecolor{black}} {

 }